zeppsan/IKEA-PDF-schedule-parser/README.md

 ### Features

-I got my schedule in a pdf and created this converter that creates an ics file instead.
+I got my schedule in a pdf and created this converter that creates an ics file frmo a pdf.

 # IKEA PDF schedule parser